yrm2017/yrm2017.github.io/about.md

 talks of the session.

-In order to give young scientists opportunity to discover research in the private sector, one day will be dedicated to presentations from industrial researchers.
+In order to give young scientists opportunity to discover research in the private sector, it is tradition to dedicate one day to presentations from industrial researchers.
 This gives attendees a unique opportunity to compare the research activity in the two domains, to structure their career and to envisage outreach collaborations.

 ## What is the ETSF?